Understanding home loan risk fees

 A risk fee is a one-off fee payable if you have less than a 20% deposit saved.
 Lenders use this to offset the risk associated with loans of a higher Loan to Value Ratio (LVR) - generally more than 80% of the property value - or to protect themselves from a financial loss if you’re unable to meet your home loan repayments.

 Lenders usually have an internal credit policy around the maximum LVR they’ll lend to depending on various factors.
-If you require a higher LVR – or in other words don’t have enough deposit to cover the cost of the purchase – some Lenders may be willing to take a higher risk by lending outside of their standard credit policy.
-To cover this higher risk, lenders often charge one of the below mortgage risk fees.
+If you require a higher LVR, some lenders may still be willing to finance your loan, but may charge one of the below mortgage risk fees to do so.

 The different types of risk fees: